COSC3020/pancake-sort-Powerfuljackell/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+The number of comparisons for a given array of size n would be n^2 as the pancake sort iterates over each individual point in the array, comparing it to the rest of the array.
+In terms of the number of flips, it is directly proportional to 2n, or n when constants are removed as the for loop iterates 2 flips each time.